MaxGeurtsen/_classic_/Interface/AddOns/Buffet/README.md

 - Option to consider "well fed" food items in macros
 - Support dark and demonic runes
 - Support Classic Wow
-- Custom macro using lua scripting language
+- Custom macro using lua scripting language, see [here](https://github.com/HgAlexx/Buffet/wiki) for more info.

 Currently support the following localization: